mchobby/micropython-zumo-robot/readme_ENG.md

 ```
 ## Line follower

-The line follower placed on the front of the Zumo is used to detect the presence and position of a black or white line under the robot (15mm large line).
+The [line_follower.py](examples/line_follower.py) use the line tracker device placed on the front of the Zumo.
+It is used to detect the presence and position of a black (or white) line under the zumo robot (15mm large line).

 ![line following with Zumo Robot under MicroPython](docs/_static/line-follower.jpg)